 There’s plenty of dog-friendly dining options to choose from around Exmouth, which is not surprising given the climate and the popularity of outdoor dining.

 As I mentioned above, both Whalebone Brewery and Froth Craft Brewery offer dining options.
-Whalebone has a great selection of pizzas, while Froth is combined with a full restaurant offering an extensive menu.
+Whalebone has a great selection of pizzas (while dogs are not allowed onsite after 5pm, they offer takeaway), while Froth is combined with a full restaurant offering an extensive menu.

-The Shack Exmouth is another dog-friendly cafe close to the centre of Exmouth.
-The new incarnation of The Beach Shack which was at Bundegi Beach, its open for breakfast and dinner – check the current days of the week, which can vary.
-I highly recommend the local prawns cooked in garlic – half a kilo goes a long way shared between two!
+The Shack Exmouth is another dog-friendly cafe in Exmouth.
+The latest incarnation of The Beach Shack at Bundegi Beach, these days it’s open for breakfast and dinner most days of the week.
+The new owners have introduced a Filipino menu for dinner.

 Note that dogs are not allowed in the shopping mall in the centre of Exmouth, as well as Federation Park opposite (although I couldn’t spot any signs in the latter area).
 For a full list of places in Exmouth dogs are prohibited, see this council map.